“Burning of the Idols,” in Diego Muñoz Camargo’s Description of the City and Province of Tlaxcala

 Charles Gibson, Tlaxcala in the Sixteenth Century (Stanford, CA: Stanford University Press, 1967).

-Travis Barton Kranz, “Visual Persuasion: Sixteenth-Century Tlaxcalan Pictorials in Response to the Conquest of Mexico,” in The Conquest All Over Again: Nahuas and Zapotecs, Thinking, Writing, and Painting Spanish Colonialism, ed.
-Susan Schroeder (Eastbourne, UK, and Portland, OR: Sussex Academic Press, 2010).
+Travis Barton Kranz, “Visual Persuasion: Sixteenth-Century Tlaxcalan Pictorials in Response to the Conquest of Mexico,” The Conquest All Over Again: Nahuas and Zapotecs, Thinking, Writing, and Painting Spanish Colonialism, edited by Susan Schroeder (Eastbourne, UK, and Portland, OR: Sussex Academic Press, 2010).

 Diego de Landa, Yucatan before and after the Conquest (New York: Dover, 1978).

-Marilyn Miller, “Covert Mestizaje and the strategy of ‘passing’ in Diego Muñoz Camargo’s Historia de Tlaxcala,” Colonial Latin American Review 6 (June 1997): pp. 41–59.
+Marilyn Miller, “Covert Mestizaje and the strategy of ‘passing’ in Diego Muñoz Camargo’s Historia de Tlaxcala,” Colonial Latin American Review, volume 6 (June 1997), pp. 41–59.

-Barbara E. Mundy, “Extirpation of Idolatry and Sensory Experience in Sixteenth-Century Mexico,” in Sensational Religion: Sensory Cultures in Material Practice, ed.
-Sally M. Promey (New Haven: Yale University Press, 2014), pp. 515–35.
+Barbara E. Mundy, “Extirpation of Idolatry and Sensory Experience in Sixteenth-Century Mexico,” Sensational Religion: Sensory Cultures in Material Practice, edited by Sally M. Promey (New Haven: Yale University Press, 2014), pp. 515–35.

 David Tavarez, The Invisible War: Indigenous Devotions, Discipline, and Dissent in Colonial Mexico (Redwood City, CA, 2011).